 Add these properties using the Add to enter an option and click OK after to save an option.

 Optional.
 Seconds before an idle connection times out.

 The key must be defined exactly as it appear here, using all capital letters.
 You can find other supported properties in ODBC and JDBC configuration properties.

-When you are done, select OK to save your new configuration.
+When you are done, click OK to save your new configuration.

-Select Test Connection to test your database connection.
-If your connection is successful, a Success pop-up appears
+Click Test Connection to test your database connection.

 If your test connection fails, enable ODBC logging to troubleshoot.

 Click Cancel to close the DSN Configuration dialog.